yf727/ML-for-classification/README.md

 ## Data Mining

-Models that are mainly for data mining includes:
+Models that are mainly used for big data mining includes:

 1. Apriori algorithm
 2. FP-tree